pip-services/pip-services-docs/content/en/net/commons/random/random_text.md

 #### Phrase
-Generates a random phrase which consists of few words separated by spaces.
+Generates a random phrase which consists of a few words separated by spaces.
 The first word is capitalized, the others are not.

 > `public static` string Phrase(int minSize, int maxSize)